 If you’re looking to give a dog a forever home, a pet shelter is a great option!

-Many people look for purebred dogs or adopt dogs from puppy mills, but Why for a variety of reasons, from their health to their disposition.
+Many people look for purebred dogs or adopt dogs from puppy mills for a variety of reasons including health, disposition, and size.

 If you’ve taken a look at any purebred dogs, it goes without saying that they are usually very expensive to adopt.
 The price isn’t the only downside though.
 Because purebred dogs are created through a very small gene pool, meaning that a large portion of purebred dogs are inbred.
 Because of this, purebred dogs wind up with a wide range of health issues including epilepsy, heart disease and a higher risk of cancer.
 These health problems cost a lot to maintain.
 It is devastating to see your pet have to go through surgeries and chemotherapy simply because of their breeding.